 In 2002, the Baltimore Region Rail System Plan identified a critical need for improved east-west transportation connections within the Baltimore Region.
-This corridor, which the Rail System Plan named the Red Line, then underwent more than a decade of planning, extensive community engagement, and engineering development.
+This corridor, which the Rail System Plan named the Red Line, then underwent more than a decade of planning, extensive community engagement, and engineering development to address an important gap in east-west transit service between Bayview and Woodlawn through downtown Baltimore City.
 It successfully navigated federal funding procedures and comprehensive environmental analyses.
 By 2015, the project had established a locally preferred alternative, and the Federal Transit Administration (FTA) had issued an official Record of Decision (ROD), signifying FTA funding approval based on having met the requisite regulatory and environmental standards.

-However, in 2015, the Red Line project was canceled by the Hogan Administration, and the FTA's ROD was rescinded.
+However, in 2015, the Red Line project was canceled, and the FTA's ROD was rescinded.
 Subsequent Maryland Transit Administration (MTA) planning efforts consistently highlighted the demand for high-quality transit options along the Red Line corridor.
-This demand was reaffirmed by the 2020 Central Maryland Regional Transit Plan, where Regional Transit Corridors were assessed for levels of demand required for high-quality transit investment.
-Two East-West corridors through downtown Baltimore were combined and rose to the top as priorities for further study.
-From among the range of alternatives studied, the Red Line again emerged as a critical network corridor in 2022.
+This demand was reaffirmed by the 2020 Central Maryland Regional Transit Plan, where regional transit corridors were assessed for levels of demand required for high-quality transit investment.
+Two east-west corridors through downtown Baltimore were combined and rose to the top as priorities for further study.
+From among the range of alternatives studied, the Baltimore Red Line again emerged as a critical network corridor in 2022.